Home Crosses Pagan symbols & customs Site search

 Dracula Cross

-Not that we needed to invent anything; these fantasy creatures have adorned crosses in children's toy shops for many years.
+We didn't have to invent anything for this page; these fantasy creatures have adorned crosses in children's toy shops for many years.
 The cross, or so perhaps the designers hope, gives some sort of dark nihilistic power to the creatures.
 How dark nihilistic power can be given to something that exists only in the mind, is a mystery.
 But that's show-business folks, and it sells.

 Thanks to Simon Birchwood of Chicago